bellflight/AVR-Docs/content/en/autonomy-and-beyond/docker/_index.md

 weight: 8
 ---

-A Docker container is a lightweight executable package of a software that includes everything needed to run an application.
+A Docker container is a lightweight executable package of software that includes everything needed to run an application.
 In the AVR software package, parts of the code running on the Jetson(MQTT, AprilTag, Flight Control, etc.) are all run on individual Docker containers.
 You learned how to initialize and run them on the Jetson in the